 You can be careful but sometimes that’s not enough.
 Know the indicators of heat exhaustion and heat-related illnesses: nausea, fainting, headache, rapid heartbeat, pain radiating in your chest, trouble breathing, and more.
 If you are outside and have any of these symptoms, seek air-conditioned shelter immediately.
 If you do have have improvement within 30 minutes or are having breathing issues, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest ER.

 Have your air conditioning system checked ASAP

 Proactive service your home’s air conditioning system will help prevent a failure on the hottest summer days, when your A/C system is operating at maximum capacity around the clock for weeks and months.
-During a routine maintenance visit, an expert AC technician can normally avert an emergency by locating issues and replacing parts before they breakdown, and cleaning and tuning the system so it is ready to keep you cool during the heat of summer when you want it most.
+During a routine maintenance visit, an expert AC technician can normally avert an emergency by locating issues and replacing parts before they breakdown, and getting an ac tune up so it is ready to keep you cool during the heat of summer when you want it most.